Quantized Transport of $\nu = 2/3$ Fractional Quantum Hall Edge with Disordered Superconducting Proximity

-{\emph{Disordered SC proximity.}} On an edge with disordered SC proximity (\cref{fig:setup}), fermion-parity conserving scatterings enter the Lagrangian, which are given by vertex operators $e^{i\bl^T\bphi}$ with \emph{bosonic} statistical angles $\pi \bl^T K^{-1}\bl=0\ (\text{mod }2\pi)$ \cite{Haldane1995} and \emph{even} charges $\bl^T K^{-1}\bt=2q$ ($q\in\mathbb{Z}$) (tunneling $q$ Cooper pairs).
-This requires $\bl=(3q+p,3q+3p)^T$, with integer $p$ parametrizing the number of inter-mode backscatterings.
+{\emph{Disordered SC proximity.}} On an edge with disordered proximity to a SC (topologically trivial and thus gives no additional edge modes) in \cref{fig:setup}, fermion-parity conserving scatterings are allowed, which are given by vertex operators $e^{i\bl^T\bphi}$ with \emph{bosonic} statistical angles $\pi \bl^T K^{-1}\bl=0\ (\text{mod }2\pi)$ \cite{Haldane1995} and \emph{even} charges $\bl^T K^{-1}\bt=2q$ ($q\in\mathbb{Z}$) (tunneling $q$ Cooper pairs).
+This requires $\bl=(3q+p,3q+3p)^T$, with $p\in\mathbb{Z}$ being the number of normal backscatterings.

 It is convenient to introduce a new orthonormal boson basis of an upstream ($-x$ direction) neutral mode $\phi_\sigma$ and a downstream ($+x$ direction) charged mode $\phi_\rho$:

 In this basis $(\phi_\sigma,\phi_\rho)^T$, the $K$-matrix transforms into a diagonal matrix $\eta=\text{diag}(-1,1)$.
 The generic Lagrangian density with the above disordered SC proximity then becomes